How can you be a more empowered consumer? There are several ways that you can take and maintain control of your interaction with a service provider.

 Protecting Your Consumer Rights

 1. Always get the name of the employee to whom you are speaking.
 You will want their call back number complete with extension as well.

 2. Read the fine print.
 When you are asked to sign a contract you have the right to take the time to read the whole contract.
-If there are terms you do not understand ask for an explanation of seek your own legal consultation regarding the terms.
+If there are terms you do not understand ask, for an explanation or seek your own legal consultation regarding the terms.